Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/Computer Vision/K-means/README.md

 ## Steps:
 1. Select the Number of Centroids/Clusters, k
 2. Select k Points at Random(does not have to be from the data points)
-3. Make k Clusters
+3. Assign each data points to their corresponding cluster
-4. Compute New Centroid of Each Cluster
+4. Compute a new centroid of each cluster by setting the new centroid equal to the mean of their corresponding cluster

 #### Notes: Data points are assigned to their corresponding cluster based on euclidean distance to each centroids.
 The shortest distance shows which cluster it belongs to.